Viper Documentation

 - Enter the channel's

-- Set the buy amount per call (SOL for Solana, ETH for Base/Ethereum, BNB for BSC, HYPE for Hyperliquid).
+- Set the buy amount per call (SOL for Solana, ETH for Base/Ethereum, BNB for BSC, HYPE for Hyperliquid, ETH for Robinhood).

 - Optionally enable Take Profit (see Take Profit).